 We have seen specific instances where, in one world area, ethics was primarily about transparency, while in another, it was dominated by ideas related to community engagement.
 For yet other stakeholders, it would not be a key driver at all.
-For them, reputation might most productively affect business relationships if framed in terms of thought leadership or a strong executive team, for example.
+For them, reputation could most productively impact business relationships if framed in terms of thought leadership or a strong executive team, for example.

 So a range of reputation dimensions must be included in a measurement program, but how each is brought to life in the research instrument will (and should) vary significantly by industry and by stakeholder, and should reflect a company’s own unique history.
-The framework of reputation dimensions offered here is based on years of reputation measurement, but there is no one-size-fits-all list.
-Best-in-class reputation measurement programs take into account a broad range of reputational dimensions that enjoy the necessary stakeholder relevance, and drive true, contextually sensitive actionability.
+The framework of reputation dimensions offered here is based on years of reputation measurement, but there is surely no one-size-fits-all list.
+Best-in-class reputation measurement programs take into account a broad range of reputational dimensions that are relevant to the necessary stakeholders, and thus deliver true, contextually-sensitive actionability.

 Setting Priorities.
-Reputation measurement analytics offer the gift of focus to reputation managers.
-By delivering a concise and actionable view of what drives your reputation—in terms of real business plans and necessary behaviors for any given stakeholder—reputation research should shine a bright light on how resources should be allocated and how existing programs and initiatives should be refined to lead most effectively to successful stakeholder relationships.
+Reputation measurement analytics should give the gift of focus to reputation managers.
+By delivering a concise and actionable view of what drives your reputation – in terms of real business plans and necessary behaviors for any given stakeholder-- reputation research should shine a bright light on where resources should be allocated and how existing programs and initiatives should be refined to lead most effectively to successful stakeholder relationships.